-SUSTAINABLE ARCHITECTURE COURSE SEQUENCE
+ARCHITECTURE COURSE SEQUENCE

-Grade 9 Grade 10 Grade 11 Grade 12 3 credits 3 credits 3 credits 3 credits Exploratory sand Sustainable Residential Sustainable Residential Commercial Construction Introduction to Sustainable Construction and Advanced Design and Mechanical Design and Business Building Technology Drafting Principles Systems Practices
+Grade 9 Grade 10 Grade 11 Grade 12

+3 credits 3 credits 3 credits 3 credits

+Exploratory and Introduction Residential Construction and Residential Design and Commercial Construction

+to Drafting Advanced Drafting Mechanical Systems Design and Business

+Principles Practices

-SUSTAINABLE ARCHITECTURE COURSE DESCRIPTIONS
+ARCHITECTURE COURSE DESCRIPTIONS

-Exploratory and Introduction to Sustainable Building Technology (SA110) (3 credits)
+Exploratory and Introduction to Drafting (SA110) (3 credits)

 All Grade 9 students participate in the Exploratory Program.
-Students deciding to enter the field of sustainable building technologies will be instructed in program safety and the proper use and care of drafting tools and equipment.
+Students deciding to enter the field of Architecture will be instructed in program safety and the proper use and care of drafting tools and equipment.
 Students are introduced to basic drafting skills, including standard drawing conventions and principles, which allow them to communicate graphically.
 Students begin with small sketching assignments, progress to orthographic and pictorial drawings, and end with floor plan and elevation development.
 Students will also be introduced to sustainable building.
 They will learn the meaning of sustainable, why it is important in today's building industry and the various evaluation instruments that are used to create a sustainable building such as LEED, Green Globes, and Energy Star.
 Technology-related mathematics, reading, writing, vocabulary, history and science are integrated throughout the curriculum.

-Sustainable Residential Construction and Advanced Drafting Principles (SA210) (3 credits)
+Residential Construction and Advanced Drafting Principles (SA210) (3 credits)

-In Grade 10, students will learn about sustainable residential construction methods and materials.
-They will understand how a residential building is constructed and become familiar with the various building materials that are used in its construction while making it energy efficient and low-impact on the environment.
+In Grade 10, students will learn about residential construction methods and materials.
+They will understand how a residential building is constructed and become familiar with the various building materials that are used in its construction while making it energy-efficient and low-impact on the environment.
 Students continue to develop their drafting skills by developing construction documents and presentation drawings.
 Students will also be introduced to basic design standards and building codes.
 Students continue to receive instruction in safety requirements and demonstrate sound safety practices.
 Technology-related mathematics, reading, writing, vocabulary, history and science are integrated throughout the course.

-Sustainable Residential Design and Mechanical Systems (SA310)
+Residential Design and Mechanical Systems (SA310)